fsspec/filesystem_spec/docs/source/features.rst

 **For developers**: this "chaining" methods works by formatting the arguments passed to ``open_*`` into ``target_protocol`` (a simple string) and ``target_options`` (a dict) and also optionally ``fo`` (target path, if a specific file is required).
 In order for an implementation to chain successfully like this, it must look for exactly those named arguments.
+Implementations that require access to the target path of their nested targets should inherit from ``ChainedFileSystem``, which will trigger pass-through of the nested path automatically.

 Caching Files Locally
 ---------------------